LoukasPerdikis/Medical_Data/README.md

 ## Accuracy

 Accuracy represents how well a model is able to achieve an exact match when comparing its predicted values and the true values.
-It is calculated through the ratio of true positives and true negaties to all positive and negative data points.
+It is calculated through the ratio of true positives and true negatives to all positive and negative data points.
 The score produced gives an idea of how accurately the model can predict the **correct** outcome, given the appropriate datapoints.
 Accuracy does not give any information regarding the nature of the produced model's errors.

 ## Precision